Nilsiker/gamedev-jam-24/README.md

 ## Some background

-This game was made in 10 days for the GameDev.tv Jam 2024 by me.
+This game was intended for the GameDev.tv Jam 2024.
+Due to work and life constraints I was unable to complete the game.

 * Developed using Godot 4.2
 * Uses Kenney assets (Graveyard Kit, Particles Pack)
-* Created through invaluable spitballing with my partner, Sara ❤️
+* Game idea by spitballing with my partner, Sara ❤️